```html

 Is active Is active Is active Item status

-Financials inventory class Financials inventory class Financials inventory class Item Class
+Financials inventory class Financials inventory class Financials inventory class Item class

 Customers